Kids Learn by Playing

 - When your children are playing, observe your kids closely.
-Know what your child’s favorite activities are and watch to see what they can do or if they have difficultly with certain activities.
+Know what your child’s favorite activities are and watch to see what they can do or if they have difficulty with certain activities.

 - Have fun and join in and play!
 Children love to play with their parents.
-It also lets them know that your interested.
+It also lets them know that you are interested.
 You can bring in your ideas and thoughts but use this as an opportunity for your child to determine how the playtime should be.

 - Allow yourself to be creative.
-As adults we often see toys to be used for only one way.
-However, in a child’s mind a toy might be used in a variety of ways.
+As adults we often see toys to be used in only one way.
+However, in a child’s mind, a toy might be used in a variety of ways.
 If they want to pretend that a pot is a drum then go along with it.
 You will be surprised at how many ways one toy can actually be used!